North Jersey traffic - Drake concert at Prudential Center

 Morris County traffic

+Roads closed due to downed trees and wires yesterday included Route 206 near Pottersville Road in Chester.
+Check 511nj.org for the latest information if traveling in that area.

+Utility work on Route 10 closes the eastbound right lane near Route 202 in Morris Plains, 9 a.m. to 3 p.m.
+April 5.

-Road maintenance operations on Route 46 closes the eastbound right lane near I-80 in Netcong, 9 a.m. to 3 p.m. through April 5.
+On Route 46, road maintenance operations close the eastbound right lane near I-80 in Netcong, guard rail repairs close the right lane in both directions between Mountain Avenue in Washington and Naughright Road in Mount Olive and utility work closes the left lane in both directions near I-80 in Parsippany, 9 a.m. to 3 p.m.
+April 5.
+The right lane will be closed for road widening in both directions near Canfield Avenue in Mine Hill, 8 p.m.

-Bridge work on Route 15 will intermittently close all lanes northbound near Espanong Road in Jefferson, 8 p.m.
 April 5 to 6 a.m.
 April 6.

-Construction closes one lane in both directions near Berkshire Valley Road in Rockaway and Jefferson, 9 a.m. to 3 p.m. through April 5.
+Construction on Route 15 closes one lane in both directions near Berkshire Valley Road in Rockaway and Jefferson, 9 a.m. to 3 p.m.
+April 5.
+Bridge work will intermittently close all lanes northbound near Espanong Road in Jefferson, 8 p.m.
+April 5 to 6 a.m.
+April 6.

-Road work on I-287 closes the left lane in both directions near exit 37 in Morris, 10 a.m. to 3 p.m.
-April 9.
+Road work on I-80 closes the right lane near exit 34 in Wharton, Jefferson and Rockaway, westbound from 9 a.m. to 1 p.m.
+April 8; and eastbound from 10 a.m. to 2 p.m.
+April 11.

 Passaic County traffic

-On Route 20, construction closes the left lane in both directions near 21st Avenue, 9 a.m. to 3 p.m. through April 5.
+On Route 20, construction closes the left lane in both directions near 21st Avenue, and the northbound right lane between Route 46 in Clifton and E. 24th Street in Paterson, 9 a.m. to 3 p.m.
+April 5.

+On Route 46, bridge inspection will close the left lane in both directions near the Garden State Parkway in Clifton and Elmwood Park, 10 a.m. to 3 p.m.
+April 5.

 Road work on I-80 eastbound will close up to three lanes between exit 54 in Totowa and exit 58 in Paterson, 8 p.m.
 April 5 to 6 a.m.
 April 6; and near exit 55 in Totowa 11 p.m.
-April 5 to 3 a.m.
-April 6
+April 5 to midnight April 6.

 Deck work on Route 21 will close two southbound lanes near exit 11 in Passaic, 9 p.m. to 5 a.m. through April 5.